WORLD HERITAGE SITES

 A prerequisite for inclusion in the World Heritage List is the existence of an effective legal protection system in the country in which the site is situated and a detailed management plan to ensure the conservation of the site.
 Inclusion in the list does not confer any greater degree of protection on the site than that offered by the national protection framework.

 If a site is considered to be in serious danger of decay or damage, the committee may add it to the World Heritage in Danger List.
 Sites on this list may benefit from particular attention or emergency measures to allay threats and allow them to retain their world heritage status, or in extreme cases of damage or neglect they may lose their world heritage status completely.
-As at July 2017, there were 54 sites on the World Heritage in Danger List, the two most recent additions being the historic centre of Vienna and the Hebron/Al-Khalil Old Town in Palestine.
+At the 42nd session of the World Heritage Committee in July 2018 Lake Turkana National Parks in Kenya was added to the list and, following safeguarding measures taken by the country, Belize’s Barrier Reef Reserve System was removed.
+A total of 54 sites are currently inscribed on the World Heritage in Danger List.

 Financial support for the conservation of sites on the World Heritage List is provided by the World Heritage Fund, administered by the World Heritage Committee.
 The fund’s income is derived from compulsory and voluntary contributions from the states party to the convention and from private donations.